-2. New Question!
-Are lab school employees eligible for LSIs?
+2. Are lab school employees eligible for LSIs?

-While some lab schools do take advantage of DPI salary ranges rather than system-wide or campus-based ranges, the state-mandated LSI should be applied as it would with all other university EHRA employees.
+While some lab schools do take advantage of DPI salary ranges rather than system-wide or campus-based ranges, the state-mandated LSI should be applied to all UNC laboratory school employees as it would with all other university EHRA employees.
 The institution may consider a higher allocation if the DPI schedule encourages it, for instance, but any amount above and beyond the LSI would (1) fall under any current pre-approval rules, (2) would not be an LSI, and must be arranged through another source of funding, (3) should be argued under a valid reason, such as market or equity, and (4) wouldn't be retroactive to July 1.
 Please contact Keith Dupuis with any questions.
 Unless future LSIs prohibit this approach, this will become our consistent response on handling future LSIs for Lab School employees.

-3. New Question!
-Are community college transfers eligible for LSIs?
+3. Are community college transfers eligible for LSIs?

 There are different types of Community College transfers and hires: they may come from the NC Community College System Office, for instance, which is subject to the State HR Act, or from an actual NC Community College campus, where the employees are exempt.
 Each type of transfer or hire comes with unique LSI rules, and we strongly encourage institutions to examine each instance on a case-by-case basis.
 That said, if there's been no break in service, we ask that you consider all transfers or hires from the Community College system or campuses as eligible for all LSI payments.
-However, if your institution took a potential LSI into consideration when setting the starting salary for а transfer from the Community College system or campuses, and that consideration was applied across your institution consistently and fairly, then it's the institution's decision as to whether any further LSI award is due in whole or part.
-We also encourage you to confirm whether any retro LSI was paid upon termination from the Community College; if not, and if you find that your institution must award LSI, then you will be responsible for the retro payment as well.
+However, if your institution took a potential LSI into consideration when setting the salary for a transfer from the Community College system or campuses, and that consideration was applied across your institution consistently and fairly, then it's the institution's decision as to whether any further LSI award is due in whole or part.